An unauthorized purchase is one where a purchase is made on behalf of the university without the appropriate approvals being secured first.

 Authorized purchasing methods (in order of preference) include:

-See the HOW TO: Buy section for a full list of approved procurement methods.
+See the HOW TO: Buy page for a full list of approved procurement methods.

 Using one of the official purchasing processes ensures: